CLTPayne/chess-game/README.md

 -   Map bem ‘block’ the component
 -   O-stepped-progress - look at the source origami code — one block and one element and one modifier but also fine to have 2 of these.
 If you have two modifiers then you can have a two classnames - o-banner—small o-banner—long.

+### UI Strategy:

+1. Page Layout:

+-   Larger board
+-   More obvious focus on the board - div with max-width so responsive
+-   Closeable message - “play with friend on the same screen, taking it in turns to play a move”
+-   Linking to rules of chess - in the header / nav bar
+-   Footer with link to the repo, copyright, info about the process of building the game.